zzuzhp/RTSPLive/README.md

 RTSPRenderer.dll is a dshow render filter, to build it you need to:

-1.   build dshow baseclasses(which is incorporated in the windows SDK).
+1.   build dshow baseclasses(which is incorporated in the windows SDK).(note: on win10 no dshow header files are provided on the windows 10 sdk, you need to install win7 sdk to get them)

 2.   specify the include and library path to dshow for project 'RTSPRenderer'.